 Take a Daily Vitamin

 It's important to get all the essentials, like calcium, and vitamin D & B. While you can find them in the foods you eat, many women struggle to get enough through their diets.
-That’s why we here at BINTO include these, and more, in our daily vitamin.
-Plus you get a probiotic for gut and vaginal health, non-toxic feminine care products and more when you get one of our custom menopause kits!
+That’s why we here at BINTO include these, and more, in our daily multivitamin.
+Plus you get a probiotic for gut and vaginal health and more when you get one of our custom menopause kits!